 So, you’re thinking about applying to Harvard, and you’re curious about your chances of admission.
 Well, we’re here to help!
 Of course, there are a lot of factors in the admissions process, and it’s impossible to accurately predict whether you’ll be admitted or not.
 However, the most important factors in the admissions game are your GPA and test scores.
 So, using those as a measure, we can give you an estimate of your chances.

 With an acceptance rate of 5.4%, admission to Harvard is extremely competitive.
 Based on our analysis, to have a good chance of being admitted, you need to be at the top of your class and have an SAT score of at least 1480, or an ACT score of at least 32.

 Not quite there?
-You still have a chance of getting in, but it’s in the single digits.
+You still have a chance of getting in, check out our ACT prep course to better your chances on getting admitted.
 Let’s take a closer look at Harvard admission statistics.

 Harvard Admissions Statistics

 Harvard’s acceptance rate in 2016 was 5.4%.
 Out of 39,041 applicants, 2,106 were accepted.
 The average GPA of admitted applicants was 4.04, the average ACT score was a 34, and the average SAT score was 1540.

 For students who took the ACT, the 25th percentile score of successful applicants was a 32, and the 75th percentile ACT score was a 35.

 For students who took the SAT, the 25th percentile score was 1480.
 The 75th percentile score was 1600, and the average score was 1540.

 If you’re somewhere in the middle of these numbers, remember that a high test score can compensate for a slightly lower GPA, and vice versa.
 If you’re at the lower end, it helps if you’re a diverse applicant, the child of an alum, or have incredible personal achievements.
 Still, at the 25th percentile, your chances of getting in are in the low single digits.